 PS4 / PS5:

-Once you clear the cache data, open the Disney Plus app on your device, play some content, and verify the audio is working fine.
+Now, open Disney Plus on your device, play some content, and verify the audio is working fine.

 Update Disney Plus App